How we use your personal information for Transportation purposes

 - Identifying details such as date of birth, National Insurance number and SWIFT number.

-- Other information in relation to any special needs of those service users and children being carried to enable to provide safe and suitable transport.
+- Other information in relation to any special needs of those service users, including children, being carried to enable to provide safe and suitable transport.

 - School, college or community care establishment to which transport is provided.